-Traveling the East Coast of Australia is a lengthy journey whether by car or train.
+Traveling the East Coast of Australia is a long journey whether by car or train.
 Renting a car is by far the best option for freedom and flexibility.
 This guide will be focused on those that decide to tackle their Australian East Coast trip by car.
 If you’re backpacking Australia on a budget, try and meet up with friends to share the cost of a car!

 Along Australia’s East Coast, there are so many hidden gems that are often one to three hours from main towns and cities and often tour companies and other forms of transport won’t venture that far out.

 Where should I start my Australian East Coast road trip?